abduabohalima/JINAbase/README.md

+## JINAbase

-A basic GUI to plot the abundances of VMP stars as part of JINA's VMP stars database project.
+A basic GUI to plot the abundances of EMP stars as part of JINA's EMP stars database project.
 The GUI gives you several options to view the data.

 ## Requirements